 Step 3: The Director of Disability Resources will review the submitted documentation and will assess the information to determine the approval or denial using the criterion of identifying a student living with a disability per the Americans with Disabilities Act.
 The Director of Disability Resources will communicate a response regarding this determination to the student and will let Residence Life and Housing know whether or not the student meets the criterion.

 Step 4: Residence Life and Housing will let the student know whether they will be assigned in a location that meets the student’s housing accommodation request, or Residence Life and Housing will let the student know if their name is on a waiting list for the housing accommodation.
 Housing assignments for new students are posted on myRedDragon on August 1.

 As an institution, we are dedicated to ensuring reasonable access to our campus programs and facilities, and continuously seek to augment and improve our services.
-SDS has been designated as the office that coordinates services for students with documented disabilities who voluntarily self-identify to this office.
+The Student Disability Resources Office has been designated as the office that coordinates services for students with documented disabilities who voluntarily self-identify to this office.

-To evaluate requests based on medical, psychological, or disability related conditions accurately and equitably, Student Disability Services will need documentation.
+To evaluate requests based on medical, psychological, or disability related conditions accurately and equitably, the Student Disability Resources Office will need documentation.
 Documentation consists of an evaluation by an appropriate professional that relates the current impact of the condition to the request.
 Documentation should be typed on official letterhead.
 This information is confidential.